| Title: | Affinity Propagation Clustering |

 number of clusters are printed.
 For retrieving a particular

-clustering level, use the function cutree
+clustering level, use the function cutree.

 For accessing more detailed information, it is necessary to

-access the slots of object
+access the slots of object directly.
+Use

-to get a compact overview of all slots of an object.
+str to get a compact overview of all slots of an object.

 Ulrich Bodenhofer, Andreas Kothmeier, and Johannes Palme